babylouie28/renoise-ng/lua/com.neurogami.OscJumper.xrnx/README.md

-# OscJumper
+# OSC Jumper

 ## Description

-OscJumper is an OSC-drive tool for jumping around patterns in a song.
+OSC Jumper is an OSC-drive tool for jumping around patterns in a song.

 You can learn about OSC (Open Sound Control) [here.](http://osc.justthebestparts.com)

-OscJumper understands the following OSC address patterns:
+OSC Jumper understands the following OSC address patterns:

     /ng/loop/schedule ii